 However, not all cooked food waste and meat/bones/bread products can go into your home compost bin.
 You should put these items into your outdoor brown food bin for collection.

-Can I use plastic bags to line my caddy?
+Can I use plastic bags or biodegradable bags to line my caddy?

 Is there any food I can’t put in my kitchen caddy or brown food bin?